Engineering Teaching and Learning Team

 Leigha Covell is a Certified Instructional Designer with the Engineering Teaching and Learning Team.
 Before coming to Queen’s, Leigha worked as an Instructional Designer at the Royal Military College of Canada.
 In her role, she provides pedagogical support for course design, manages course development and redesign projects, and provides one-on-one support for onsite instructors.
 Leigha is a founding member of the LEAP (Learn, Experience, Articulate, Present) Network on campus, and she is trained in the Quality Matters framework.

-Leigha holds a B.Ed. from McGill University, a M.Ed. from Queen’s University and a Post-Baccalaureate Diploma of Instructional Design from Athabasca University.
+Leigha holds a B.Ed. from McGill University, a M.Ed. from Queen’s University, and a Post-Baccalaureate Diploma in Instructional Design from Athabasca University.

-Educational Media Producers support course development teams within the Faculty of Engineering and Applied Science by researching, identifying, testing, and implementing educational technologies and video production techniques to enhance the online learning experience for students.
+Educational Media Producers support course development teams within Smith Engineering at Queen's by researching, identifying, testing, and implementing educational technologies and video production techniques to enhance the online learning experience for students.
 Reach out to the Educational Media Producers to learn more about:

 • Using video creation and editing tools